uclaacm/hack-curriculum/stackschool/2-databases/README.md

 ### Recording Documents: JSON

-In most non-relational databases (including MongoDB we'll be using in our MERN[^5] tech stack) documents are written using the JavaScript Object Notation or **JSON**.
+In most non-relational databases (including MongoDB[^5]) documents are written using the JavaScript Object Notation or **JSON**.
 JSON syntax attempts to provide an efficient way to list a series of key value pairs.
-Below is a small piece of JavaScript code that would represent each of the lettuce documents in our restaurant example.
+Below is a small piece of JavaScript code that would represent the lettuce document in our restaurant example.
 ```js
     lettuce = {
         _id: 00000123456879,